jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-If you can't feed a hundred people, then feed just one.
+I believe that a simple and unassuming manner of life is best for everyone, best both for the body and the mind.
-- Mother Teresa
+- Albert Einstein

-Updated on: [11/22/2023]
+Updated on: [11/23/2023]
 <!-- #quoteEnd -->
 </pre>